Bfestus/Predictors-of-Student-Retention/README.md

 - **Traditional ML Algorithms:** **Random Forest** achieved **77.71% accuracy**, showing strong performance but still falling short compared to the optimized neural networks.
 Its strengths lie in simplicity and interpretability.
 - **Impact of Regularization and Early Stopping:** Models with **L1 & L2 regularization** and **early stopping** showed better generalization, reducing overfitting and boosting performance on unseen data.

+MAIN key take away: the performance of a model isn't about the best algorithm, instead it's about how your model is fine-tuned, with proper parameters.

 ---

 ## Conclusion